dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems026-050.md

 ### Pandigital prime

-We shall say that an n-digit number is pandigital if it makes use of all the digits 1 to n exactly once.
-For example, 2143 is a 4-digit pandigital and is also prime.
+We shall say that an n-digit number is pandigital if it makes use of all the digits $1$ to $n$ exactly once.
+For example, $2143$ is a $4$-digit pandigital and is also prime.

-What is the largest n-digit pandigital prime that exists?
+What is the largest $n$-digit pandigital prime that exists?

 ## Problem 42